preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index.rst

 .. image:: sign-off-requests-checking-1a-613.png

-When you close a request, you can choose to send an email to those that has not completed the request, that it's no longer active:
+When you close a request, you can choose to send an email to those that has not completed the request:

 .. image:: sign-off-requests-checking-2-613.png

-A closed request can be reopened, a deleted request can (ofcourse) not.
+A closed request can be reopened, a deleted request can (of course) not.

 Sign-off Requests Rollup block
 *********************************